Exo-TiC/ExoTiC-ISM/README.md

 The evidence (marginal liklihood) is calculated from the AIC for each model when fit with the data and converted to a normalised weighting that is used to marginalise each of the global fit parameters.
 See equations 15 and 16 in [Wakeford et al. (2016)](https://ui.adsabs.harvard.edu/abs/2016ApJ...819...10W/abstract) to marginalise over the parameters and their uncertainties.

-Additional functions in this package that can be utilized independently include the following:
-- The program makes use of the analytic transit model in [Mandel & Agol (2002)](https://ui.adsabs.harvard.edu/abs/2002ApJ...580L.171M/abstract) that has been translated into python and can be used independently to fit any transit lightcurve once exotic-ism has been installed.
+ExoTiC-ISM makes use of the analytic transit model in [Mandel & Agol (2002)](https://ui.adsabs.harvard.edu/abs/2002ApJ...580L.171M/abstract) that has been translated into python and can be used independently to fit any transit lightcurve once ExoTiC-ISM has been installed.

-- It utilizes Levenberg-Marquardt least squares minimisation using [Sherpa](https://sherpa.readthedocs.io/en/latest/), a Python package for modeling and fitting data.
-- The transit model uses a 4-parameter limb darkening law, as outlined in [Claret (2010)](https://ui.adsabs.harvard.edu/abs/2000A%26A...363.1081C/abstract) and [Sing (2010)](https://ui.adsabs.harvard.edu/abs/2010A%26A...510A..21S/abstract) using 1D Kurucz stellar models (provided on install of this package) or 3D stellar models for a smaller subset of parameters from [Magic et al. (2015)](https://ui.adsabs.harvard.edu/abs/2015A&A...573A..90M/abstract).
+The transit model uses a 4-parameter limb darkening law, as outlined in [Claret (2010)](https://ui.adsabs.harvard.edu/abs/2000A%26A...363.1081C/abstract) and [Sing (2010)](https://ui.adsabs.harvard.edu/abs/2010A%26A...510A..21S/abstract) using 1D Kurucz stellar models or 3D stellar models for a smaller subset of parameters from [Magic et al. (2015)](https://ui.adsabs.harvard.edu/abs/2015A&A...573A..90M/abstract).
+Both are provided on install of this package.

+The maginalisation utilizes a Levenberg-Marquardt least squares minimisation using [Sherpa](https://sherpa.readthedocs.io/en/latest/), a Python package for modeling and fitting data.

+This package was built from the original IDL code used for the analysis in [Wakeford et al. (2016)](https://ui.adsabs.harvard.edu/abs/2016ApJ...819...10W/abstract), initially translated by Matthew Hill and then further adapted and transformed into a full astronomy Python package with the help of Iva Laginja.

+>A number of functions in this package can be utilized independent of the marginalisation framework, such as calculations for the limb-darkening and the transit model.
 You can find a tutorial titled `2_ld_and_transit_model-tutorial` on how to use these functions in the notebooks folder.
-When using any of this functions you will still need to follow the `citation.txt` for the ExoTiC-ISM package.
+When using any of the functions from this package you will need to follow the `citation.txt` for the ExoTiC-ISM package.

-This package was built from the original IDL code used for the analysis in [Wakeford et al. (2016)](https://ui.adsabs.harvard.edu/abs/2016ApJ...819...10W/abstract), initially translated by Matthew Hill and then further adapted and transformed into a full astronomy Python package with the help of Iva Laginja.

 Note how this package is not distributed through pip or conda, so you will  always need to clone it if you want to work with it.